 Sometimes if I don’t feel like getting out for my walk or run, I’ll go ahead and put on my leggings, sports bra, top, jacket, and running shoes.
 It certainly works better than hanging out in my pjs, robe, and slippers waiting for motivation to strike!
 It’s a little Pavlovian.
 My brain thinks, Hey!
 We’re wearing workout clothes.
 Shouldn’t we at least take the dog for a walk or something?

-Creating a fitness plan and working to be the healthiest, happiest version of you that you can be is fantastic!
+Creating a fitness plan and working to be the healthiest, happiest version of yourself that you can be is fantastic!
 That being said, remember to not push yourself past the point of healthy.
 Listen to your body.

 Your mind can be your best friend or your worst enemy when it comes to exercise.
 For example, by simply telling 44 hotel maids that the work they did each day involved some serious exercise, the Harvard psychologists Ellen Langer and Alia J. Crum were apparently able to lower the women’s blood pressure, shave pounds off their bodies, and improve their body-fat ratios.
 Each time I take the stairs in my home, I think to myself, “This counts as exercise!”